Cincinnati-Design-LAB/architour/src/content/buildings/scripps-center.md

 architect: Hoover & Furr
 associate_architect: Glaser & Associates
 original_function: Office building
-significance: >-
+---

 The building was the first new development on Third Street and started the expansion of the CBD toward the riverfront.
----